 Chef Salary and Career Outlook

+You can earn a wide range of salaries as a chef, depending on where you're cooking and your level of experience, so take these numbers with a grain of salt.
 Here's an idea of the chef salary and job growth numbers that might be expected in the coming years:

 |Career||Total Employment||Annual Mean Wage||Projected Job Growth Rate|